ivan-kleshnin/reactive-states/README.md

 There can be a convention inside a community, it just does not follow naturally from that low-level perspective.
 The question of **state** representation is orthogonal to the question of **reducer** representation.

-*It's an open question whether library can contain or predefine a state shape.
+*It's an open question whether library can contain or predefine a state shape.<br/>
 Maybe all such libraries are rather frameworks or co-apps if you will.*

-Anyway, there are two fundamentally opposite approaches to represent reactive **state**.
+Anyway, there are two fundamentally opposite approaches to represent **reactive state** on the app level.

 1. **1-stream state**.
-Keep all state together.
+Keep all state together.<br/>
    Popularized by ClojureScript [Om](https://github.com/omcljs/om) library.
 In JS is used in [Baobab](https://github.com/Yomguithereal/baobab) library.
 [Redux](https://github.com/reactjs/redux) promotes this approach.

 2. **n-stream state**.
-Keep state separated between reducers (also known as "atoms").
-Popularized by ClojureScript [Reagent](https://github.com/reagent-project/reagent) project. [calmm-js.github.io](http://calmm-js.github.io) promotes this approach.
+Keep state separated between reducers (also known as "atoms").<br/> Popularized by ClojureScript [Reagent](https://github.com/reagent-project/reagent) project. [calmm-js.github.io](http://calmm-js.github.io) promotes this approach.

 Both styles are perfectly valid but issues they hit are the opposite.
-If you keep all state in one place *union* operations are simple.
-History tracking, transactions, joins, serialize / deserialize questions... whatever requires several reducers should be easier to implement.
-The problems start when you want to subscribe on a state fragment.
+Keeping state together is beneficial for *union* operations.
+History tracking, transactions, joins, serialize / deserialize questions... whatever requires several reducers becomes easier.
+The problems emerge when you want to subscribe on a state fragment.

 Naive implementations where you stuff all the app state into a single stream fail shortly.